ArmaniBanks/verifiable-agent-memory-vault/README.md

 ```

 This is intentionally isolated from the memory vault workflow.
 Switching the upstream agent model does not change memory anchoring, retrieval, proof verification, state history, or transition exploration.

+### Inference Receipt Capture

+When a memory is generated through the MiniMax-M3 action in the Anchor Memory form, VAMVault stores a structured inference receipt alongside the memory artifact.
+The memory content remains the value being anchored and verified; the receipt adds upstream model context.

+Captured fields, when returned by 0G Private Computer:

+- `model`
+- `provider`
+- `routerUrl`
+- `responseId`
+- `providerAddress`
+- `teeVerified`
+- `verifyTee`
+- `latencyMs`
+- `tokenUsage`
+- `outputHash`
+- `createdAt`

+The API key is never sent to the browser and is not printed in logs.
+If a memory is typed manually, no inference receipt is attached and the existing memory anchoring and proof verification flow continues normally.

+Proof Verification displays the attached inference receipt so reviewers can verify both the memory content and the upstream model context that produced it.

 ### Live MiniMax-M3 Validation